India's Data Center Market at a Glance

 - Global AI inference boom.
 Training centralised (mostly US); inference distributed (everywhere).
 India's population, e-commerce density, and fintech base create the world's largest single-language inference market.
 Google's December 2025 announcement bundled $15 B of AI infrastructure with the America-India Connect subsea programme to Singapore, South Africa, and Australia; it also confirmed a gigawatt-scale Adani-partnered campus in Visakhapatnam plus expansions in Noida (Business Today, Apr 2026· Business TodayApr 2026).

 Grid carbon intensity is also more favourable than the headline coal-share suggests.
-Live national average is currently , well within the band that lets hyperscalers pursue carbon-neutral narratives via on-site solar PPAs and renewable open-access procurement.
+Live national average is currently , although annual renewable matching does not by itself establish 24/7 carbon-free operation.
 The India Energy Atlas carbon-intensity dashboard publishes the same series at hourly resolution.

 Keep reading — free, takes 30 seconds

 Free Clerk account.
 No card.
-We use it to remember your reading position and unlock subscriber chapters.
+We use it to remember your reading position and open subscriber chapters.